 Queen Margrethe II 344 by Andy Warhol is one of sixteen portraits from the Reigning Queens series published in 1985.
 The series includes four prints of four queens that were in power at the time: Queen Ntombi Twala of Swaziland, Queen Elizabeth II of the United Kingdom, Queen Beatrix of the Netherlands, and Queen Margrethe II of Denmark.

-Surprisingly, Warhol did not want this series to be shown in America.
-In fact, he became infuriated with George Mulder, a print publisher, for showing the portfolio.
+Warhol wasn’t interested in showing this series in America.
+In fact, he became angry with George Mulder, a print publisher, for showing the portfolio.
 Warhol expressed his frustration in his diary.
 “I had my opening at Leo Castelli’s to go to, of the Reigning Queens portfolio that I just hate George Mulder for showing here in America.
-They were supposed to be only for Europe—nobody here cares about royalty and it’ll be another bad review”.
-Written in 1985.
+They were supposed to be only for Europe—nobody here cares about royalty and it’ll be another bad review” (1985).

-Warhol’s use of colorful patches in Queen Margrethe II 334 demonstrates a break from his usual technique.
-The portrait thus contains some elements of collage, which Warhol also experimented with in his Mick Jagger portfolio.
-These patches add an interesting flair to the series, making these portraits slightly different from his usual manipulations of celebrities and politicians.
-Moreover, the patches are strategically placed to bring our attention to the queen’s jewelry.
+Warhol’s use of colorful “patches” in Queen Margrethe II 334 demonstrates a recurring style in the evolution of his design in the 1970s and 1980s.
+The portrait thus contains some visual elements of collage, which can also be seen in the artist’s Mick Jagger and Ladies and Gentlemen portfolios.
+Moreover, the patches seem to be intentionally placed to bring our attention to the queen’s jewelry.
 Meanwhile, her face becomes washed out by the use of light colors for both the background and her skin tone.
-By using vibrant colors against the brown clothing, Warhol ensures that the viewer focuses on the jewelry instead of the queen herself, reminding us that she isn’t just a celebrity, but a royal figure.

 In addition to his use of patches, Warhol chooses a bright, fiery red color for her hair.
-The choice of bright color draws attention to the perfectly styled hair, and ultimately to the crown itself.
-The crown is the most evident detail in all the portraits of Reigning Queens that show that these are not celebrities, but powerful monarchs who rule over nations.
+This draws attention to the tidy and perfect nature of Queen Margrethe’s appearance, and ultimately to the crown itself.
+The crown is the most evident detail in all the portraits of Reigning Queens that separate the women from other celebrities he has printed, as powerful monarchs who rule over nations.